StrathbogieBrewing/StrathbogieBrewing.github.io/index.md

 The main characteristic of tinbus are:
 1. Requires a bus that provides a logical OR of the dominant signal (LINBUS, CANBUS, SAE J1708, Open collector)
 1. Compatible with standard UART signalling (8N1 : 8 data bits, no parity and one stop bit)
-1. Media access is CDMA/CS/NDA (Carrier Sense Multiple Access / Collision Detection / Non-Destructive Arbitration)
+1. Uses Media access is CSMA/NDA (Carrier Sense Multiple Access / Non Destructive Arbitration)
 1. Does not require a bus master or controller
-1. Can provide power and data over two wires (Signal and Ground)
+1. Can provide power and data over only two wires (Signal and Ground)
 1. Clocks can be +/-33% when the timing is not implemented with a standard UART
 1. Galvanic isolation can be achieved with minimal cost and complexity